kopaka1822/ImageViewer/Docs/filter_manual.md

 **#setting** iterations, *true/false*

 If set to true, the shader will be dispatched multiple times.
-The (global) variable `int iteration` contains the number of the current iteration.
+The (global) variable `uint iteration` contains the number of the current iteration.
 The function `abort_iterations()` can be called to stop the shader after the current iteration.
 This setting can not be used together with the sepa setting.
 The default value is false.

 **#setting** groupsize, size